 A barista steams milk.
 Credit: Vigilante Coffee

 What specialty coffee shop menu is complete without its filter coffee?
 Familiarise yourself with the main manual brewers, from the Kalita Wave to the AeroPress.
 Make sure you know the differences so you can not only brew them well, but also make recommendations to customers.
-Understand the importance of different kinds of filters, and learn how to manipulate filter recipes.
+Understand the importance of different kinds of filters, and learn how to manipulate filter recipes using other barista techniques.

 Many specialty coffee shops also offer batch brew – some even prefer it to manual brewers.
 Batch brew isn’t always as respected as manual brew, but when done well it creates a consistent, delicious coffee.
 Understanding how to operate a manual brewer, and how to change brew time and bed depth to get the desired coffee profile, will be a valuable skill.